meteor/meteor/content/hot-code-push.md

 To figure out where the issue is, we can log the various steps HCP takes.

-First, make sure you can [see client-side logs](/cordova#logging-and-remote-debugging) (or print them on some screen of your app).
-You may start seeing some default logs already.
+First, make sure you can [see client-side logs](/cordova.html#logging-and-remote-debugging) (or print them on some screen of your app).

 A few more useful values to print, and events to listen to, might be: